Arts in Health Collaborative

 Who?
 Seven social service organizations with arts-based programs united under the leadership of the Southeastern CT Cultural Coalition.
 The organizations are active members of the Coalition’s monthly Arts in Health roundtable that meet to discuss an arts-based approach to health and wellness, collaborative opportunities, peer-to-peer professional development, and resource sharing coordination.

 What?
-The group is working together on the following:
+The group has worked together on the following:

 - “Art of Healing” (DECD/Office of the Arts 2019 REGI Grant) – a collaborative art project culminating in a traveling public exhibit showcasing the arts as a tool for healing and increased awareness of agencies providing arts-based health and wellness programs.
 Professional artists work with the agencies to create one piece of art per organization.

-- Accessibility Field Trips – quarterly field trips to arts and cultural institutions each for 70 clients/members (10 per agency) for increased accessibility to arts institutions, programs and events.
+- Accessibility Field Trips – field trips to arts and cultural institutions for increased accessibility to arts institutions, programs and events.
 Coordination and collective purchasing for economies of scale.
-Spring 2019 Mystic Aquarium; Summer 2019 Lyman Allyn Art Museum; Fall 2019 Florence Griswold Museum’s Wee Fairie Village; Winter 2019 Garde Arts Center performance TBD.
+Spring 2019 Mystic Aquarium; Summer 2019 Lyman Allyn Art Museum; Fall 2019 Florence Griswold Museum’s Wee Fairie Village.

 - Collective purchasing of arts supplies and/or specialized equipment for cost savings.

 - Resource and equipment sharing for increased programming opportunities without adding costs.